bitflate/bitflate.github.io/_posts/2020-05-10-bitcoin-volatility.markdown

 The comment implies that Bitcoin would become stable without the need for inflation.

+### The (false) hope that Bitcoin price would become stable

+When I transact, I always convert BTC to USD.
+I check how much the transactions cost in terms of real-world money.
+The question to ask is whether volatility will go away at some point.
+It's clear to me that the answer is No.

+- 1 million: Too small.
+Explanation: Volatility will go away when we reach 1B.
+- 1 billion: A little bigger but still small.
+Explanation: Volatility will go away when we reach 100B.
+- 100 billion: We are here, volatility is still here.
+Explanation: Volatility will go away when we reach 1T.
+- 1 trillion: Game changer?
+- 10 trillion: Definitely big.
+Hope: volatility will go away (likely false).
+- 100 trillion: World's money.
+Hope: volatility will go away (likely false).

+Bitcoiners like to talk about price.
+But when it comes to volatility, they'd avoid it by giving vague answers and false hopes.
+Volatility is an inherent property of Bitcoin's supply design.
+It'll be here forever.

 ### Deflation, inflation and volatility

 I don't think Bitcoin's price volatility will go down.
 I started the Bitflate experiment to fix this problem.
 The purpose of this experiment is to prove that inflation has a price stabilizing effect.
 My point was proven during March 2020 when Bitcoin's price crashed more than 50%.
 Bitcoin's price volatility went up to a level not seen since 2014.
 [Source](https://www.buybitcoinworldwide.com/volatility-index/)